NamesMark/chess-rs/README.md

 # chess-rs
-Online chess server that allows players to play 1v1 matches utilizing long algebraic notation.
+Online chess server that allows to play 1v1 matches utilizing long algebraic notation in CLI.

 # Commands
 - `/log in`